If you are in the middle of an office build-out project or planning one soon, we understand how stressful it can be to

 Alternatives to Amortized TI

 The obvious alternative to using amortized TI is to come out of pocket for the additional expenses.
-If your company is willing and able to do so, this solution is the easiest to implement, and you will avoid paying the interest portion that landlord will require when amortizing through them.
+If your company is willing and able to do so, this solution is the easiest to implement, and you will avoid paying the interest portion that the landlord will require when amortizing through them.

-However, if paying out of pocket is not an option and your company is willing to compromise on some of the original plans, value engineering can be a great way to finish the project without having to exceed the budget.
+However, if paying out of pocket is not an option and your company is willing to compromise on some of the original plans, value engineering can be a great way to finish the project without exceeding the budget.

 On the other hand, if your company is not willing to compromise on the plans, securing a bank loan is also a viable option.
 Depending on the company’s creditworthiness and interest rates, this option would also be very similar to amortized TI.

 Think Amortized TI is Right for You?

 We hope this article cleared up some confusion surrounding amortized TI and helped alleviate some of the stress you may have had about going over budget.

 If you would like to learn more about negotiating a tenant improvement allowances, read our article Six Tenant Improvement Allowance Questions, Answered.